-Mayor: New Yorkers crowded outside bars put lives in danger
+NY widens testing eligibility as social distancing hits snag

-NEW YORK (AP) — New Yorkers who flouted coronavirus restrictions for a weekend night on the town got the mayor’s wrath on Sunday.
+NEW YORK (AP) — New York City residents who flouted social distancing restrictions for a night on the town got the mayor’s wrath Sunday.
+The city’s embattled health commissioner is staying on the job.
+Gov. Andrew Cuomo got tested for coronavirus on live TV as he announced all people experiencing flu-like symptoms are now eligible for tests.

+Meanwhile, two more state regions — Western New York and the Capital District — have met all seven criteria to move into the first phase of reopening but still need to hire several hundred more people for contact tracing programs.

+In the first phase, construction, agriculture, forestry, fishing, hunting, manufacturing and wholesale trade businesses are allowed to reopen and retail stores can provide curbside or in-store pickup or drop-off.

-Mayor Bill de Blasio admonished people seen crowding outside bars, many with drinks in hand but no masks on their faces, for putting lives in danger.
-Officials may go so far as to shut down establishments that are violating social distancing rules, de Blasio said, asking residents to call 311, the city’s non-emergency hotline, if they see this type of crowding.
+New York City Mayor Bill de Blasio admonished people seen crowding outside bars Saturday night, many with drinks in hand but no masks on their faces, for putting lives in danger.
+Officials may go so far as to shut down establishments that are violating social distancing rules, de Blasio said, asking residents to call 311, the city’s non-emergency hotline, if they see such crowding.

 Bars and restaurants in the city have been restricted to takeout and delivery service since mid-March, when coronavirus cases started to soar, but some in Manhattan were allowing people to dine and drink inside on Saturday.